The Roman Colosseum and the Roman Forum – 5 Secret Tricks to Avoid Waiting in Line

 Having a knowledgeable, patient guide to explain all the fun facts and historical information to you about such an important attraction will be a big plus to your visit!
 Another great benefit to this kind of tour is that a Colosseum guided tour also gets you skip-the-line access to the attraction because groups usually have a separate entrance.

-With this fast track ticket, you will be able to go in through a special entrance with an express security line!
+With this priority ticket, you will be able to go in through a special entrance with an express security line!

 As you can already guess, there are sooo many different Colosseum tours to choose from!
 So how can you pick the best one for your visit?